rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	:::xml
 	<FullScreen value="0"/>

-### enable_screen_zoom
+### EnableZoom
-Sets whether the WebView should use it's built-in zoom mechanisms.
+Sets whether the WebView should use its built-in zoom mechanisms.
 Only supported on Android.

 **Possible Values**